WeibingChen17/media_manager/Readme.md

 * Daemonize

 # Bugs
-* p0 fix: when watcher launches, all files are indexed
+* ~~p0 fix: when watcher launches, all files are indexed~~
+* p0 fix: when folder is removed, watch does not removed the watch folder